livseibert5/BreakoutGame/doc/PLAN.md

     0000000000000000

 This is the filled-in heart with the multi-hit blocks on the outside, and the single-hit blocks on the inside.
-The 3s surrounding the heart are the starting power-up.
+The 3s surrounding the heart are the starting power-ups.
 The cupid boss enemy will go back and forth where that last row of zeroes are.

 ## Class Ideas